Metallization vs. Active Alloy Brazing

 Joints are generally designed so that plastic deformation of the metal member will absorb a significant amount of the CTE difference; there by, reducing the residual stress.

-Joints are generally designed to put the metal to ceramic joint in compression upon cooling.
+Joints are generally designed to put the metal to a ceramic joint in compression upon cooling

 For a ceramic to metal braze to be successful, the two adjoining surfaces must be “wettable” by a braze alloy.
 Typically, when two metals are brazed together, an alloying reaction takes place between the two parent materials.
 In order for this reaction to occur, the surfaces of the parent materials must be free of non-metallic materials; therefore, common brazing alloys do not “wet” directly to oxide ceramics.